Codehub169/tempo-43577151/README.md

     ```
     **Do NOT run `startup.sh` inside a Docker container.** This script is designed to check for Docker and Docker Compose on your host, then build and manage the necessary Docker containers for the application.

     If you encounter errors like "Docker command not found", please verify your Docker installation on your host machine and ensure its command-line tools are accessible in your system's PATH.
+The [Troubleshooting](#troubleshooting) section below provides more details.

     This script will typically:
     - Check for Docker and Docker Compose on your host machine.